Download Festival: 2015

-Police surveillance and marketing profile collection
+Police surveillance

 At the 2015 festival, the police and the festival organizers engaged in massive technological surveillance of those who attended the festival.
 RFID wristband and facial recognition technology were used, installed by the Leicestershire Police without notifying the public prior to the event, and compared visual scans of the festival attendees against a European criminal database.
 RFID wristbands were the only way to make purchases or travel across the festival grounds' zones.
 Information about purchases were stored and sold to other marketers.
 Muse frontman Matt Bellamy commented on the surveillance during the band's performance of "Uprising", in which he said "Fuck Leicestershire police for scanning your faces!"